 That was me on the left.
 I was in my mid 30’s and weighed close to 217 pounds.
 At that time, I used to smoke and drink excessively.
 I had poor health, and I was depressed.
 On the right, that is a current photo of me at the age of 42.
 I weigh 175 pounds with 15% body fat.

 In my mid 30’s, I reached a point where I knew I needed to turn my life around.
 I decided to reach out for help.
 My close friend Larry, an exceptional personal trainer in New York City, shared some simple dieting tips with me.
-This is when my life started to change.
+Implementing those tiops was when my life started to change.
 Asking for help was the first step to starting a new life.

 As I got older, I learned how to control my stomach issues with different foods.
 I discovered that Tostitos, taquitos, and turkey burgers did not upset my stomach.
 Those are the only three foods I ate every day for two years.
 I later found out why they didn’t upset my stomach.
 They didn’t have any Gluten.

 Look at the picture of me at 217 pounds.
 I had two wonderful kids.
 Unfortunately, I was still smoking and drinking.
 During this period I discovered more foods that didn’t upset my stomach.
 I must point out that drinking was an outlet for the pain that I felt in my stomach.
 I later paid a heavy price for this type of behavior.
 I later found out that Gluten was the culprit.

 When I took that picture, I decided it was time for me to take full control of my life.
 I wanted my kids to be proud of me.
 I started walking on my treadmill, jogging around the neighborhood and counting my calories.
 It is also worth mentioning that I was still drinking and smoking.
 Fate and life had other plans for me!